Travel Fare Aggregation

 Why do travel prices change based on the visitor's location?

-Airlines and hotels use dynamic pricing algorithms that factor in the visitor's IP-based location to adjust prices, taxes, and available fare classes.
-High-demand markets often see higher prices, while the same route or room may be cheaper when accessed from a different country.
-This practice is called geo-based pricing or point-of-sale pricing.
+Airlines and hotels use dynamic pricing that factors in the visitor's IP-based location to adjust prices, taxes, and available fare classes.
+High-demand markets usually see higher prices.
+The same route or room can be cheaper from a different country.
+The practice is called geo-based pricing or point-of-sale pricing.

 Why are residential proxies important for travel fare aggregation?

-Travel sites use some of the most sophisticated anti-bot systems on the internet.
-Datacenter IPs are quickly identified and blocked.
-Residential proxies use IPs from real internet service providers, making fare queries appear as genuine traveler searches.
-This is the only reliable way to collect accurate pricing data at scale.
+Travel sites run some of the most sophisticated anti-bot systems on the internet.
+Datacenter IPs get identified and blocked quickly.
+Residential uses IPs from real ISPs, which makes fare queries look like genuine traveller searches.
+It's the only reliable way to collect accurate pricing at scale.

 How many proxy IPs do I need for fare aggregation?

-It depends on the number of routes, dates, and markets you monitor.
+Depends on the number of routes, dates, and markets you monitor.
 A mid-size aggregator tracking thousands of routes across multiple markets typically needs access to tens of thousands of unique IPs per day.
-Databay's rotating pool of 22 million residential IPs supports operations of any scale without IP exhaustion.
+Databay's 34M rotating pool covers any scale without exhaustion.

 Can proxies help compare hotel prices across different countries?

 Yes.
-Hotel booking platforms adjust rates based on the booker's location, showing different prices, currency conversions, and promotional offers to visitors from different countries.
-Proxies in each target market reveal these regional price differences, enabling accurate comparison of hotel rates across booking origins.
+Hotel booking platforms adjust rates based on the booker's location, showing different prices, currency, and promotional offers to visitors from different countries.
+Proxies in each target market reveal those regional differences and enable accurate comparison across booking origins.

 How do travel platforms detect automated fare queries?

-Travel sites use IP reputation scoring, JavaScript challenges, behavioral analysis, device fingerprinting, and request pattern monitoring.
-They specifically target datacenter IP ranges and flag IPs that send an abnormal volume of search queries.
-Residential and mobile proxies avoid most of these detection methods because their traffic is indistinguishable from real consumer browsing.
+IP reputation scoring, JavaScript challenges, behavioural analysis, device fingerprinting, and request-pattern monitoring.
+They specifically target datacenter ranges and flag IPs sending abnormal query volume.
+Residential and mobile proxies avoid most detection because their traffic is indistinguishable from real consumer browsing.

 Is it legal to aggregate travel fare data using proxies?

 Fare aggregation is a well-established industry with major players like Google Flights, Kayak, and Skyscanner.
-Collecting publicly displayed pricing data for comparison purposes is standard commercial practice.
-The legality depends on jurisdiction and specific terms of service, so businesses should consult legal counsel for their particular use case.
+Collecting publicly displayed pricing for comparison purposes is standard commercial practice.
+Legality depends on jurisdiction and specific terms of service.
+Consult counsel for your specific situation.

 Ready to Scale Your Travel Fare Aggregation?